-Welcome voracious readers to my first guide & tips post, all about Edelweiss Plus!
+Welcome voracious readers to my first guide & tips post: Edelweiss 101!
 For those of you that haven’t heard of it before, Edelweiss Plus is a free website where you can not only request digital review copies (DRCs, also known as advanced reader/review copies or ARCs) but also browse publisher’s catalogs.

 ✔️ Search catalogs of all major publishers and never miss a new title